Installing and Configuring the Authorizer

 Data SourcesA set of definitions used to connect to a database and pull subject population data into the Flow process.

-PDPsA set of definitions that manage the execution of authorization requests during Flow processing, including the configuration of concurrency and timeouts.
+PDPsA set of definitions that manage authorization request execution during Flow processing, including the configuration of concurrency and timeouts.

 LocationsA set of definitions specifying where to generate output files during execution.